 All original documents produced abroad must be approved by a Brazilian Consulate in the country in which they were issued.
 Approval must be issued by a Brazilian diplomatic representative.

 To form a branch in Brazil, all documents issued are required to be legalized by the Ministry of Foreign Affairs.

 Please note that some agencies or departments of the Brazilian Government require sworn translations by an officially registered translator.

-All companies that are created in Brazil must obtain an identification number (CNPJ), issued by the ‘Secretariat of the Federal Revenue of Brazil (Secretaria da Receita Federal).
+All companies that are created in Brazil must obtain a CNPJ identifiaction number, issued by the Secretariat of the Federal Revenue of Brazil.

 All foreign partners must obtain a CPF identification number, the application for which can be initiated on the Federal Revenue of Brazil website in English, Spanish or Portuguese.
 The completed application document must be delivered along with copies of personal documents to a Brazilian consulate or embassy.

 Statutes of the new company registration

 For the branch of a foreign company to be established, it is necessary to write the company statutes based on all the legal standards required by the Brazilian authorities.
 These statutes shall include the likes of the entity’s objectives, its registered company address, corporate capital, information related to its administration, and contractual clauses.

 After the statutes of the company are finalized, they should be registered before public authorities, in order to facilitate the collection of taxes and duties by the Federal Revenue of Brazil.